Code-Institute-Submissions/my_dash_app/README.md

 ## My inspiration
 - for this project was the discovrys mutiversr project itself , after completing my plotly dashboard I had a much deeper
 - appreciation & understanding of data visualiasation
-- plus it much easier the fifth time around since I had build a dashboard successfully with Code Initistute ion Sylabus1 & Sylabuss3(cloud9)
+- plus it much easier the fifth time around since I had build dashboards successfully with Code Initistute on Sylabus1 & Sylabuss3(cloud9)
+- The introdution of Co2Emmisions into datadiscovrys was a game changer for the whole project as a whole
+- with the introduction of a completly new concept & such a broad data-set it was sure to fit in very well with the whole projects

 ## UX